lindsaylbriggs/PELBCCM/README.md

 The Cirrus (Ci) genus is "composed of detached cirriform elements in the form of white, delicate filaments, of white (or mostly white) patches, or of narrow bands" (AMS 2024).

-Stratus
+The Stratus (St) genus is characterized by its generally featureless-uniform base, and its appearance of being a long milky white-grey layer.

-Cumulus (Cu) clouds are "individual, detached elements that are generally dense and posses sharp nonfibrous outlines" (AMS).
+Cumulus (Cu) clouds are "individual, detached elements that are generally dense and posses sharp nonfibrous outlines" (AMS 2024).
+Cu commonly grows into cumulunimbus or cumulus congestus, which then produce precipitation.

 The aim of this machine learner is not to predict the severity or convective mode produced, but